| Sky Map Online User Comments: |

 admin

 Kirk, thank you for letting us know about the issue in Australia.
 Yes, unfortunatelly we didn't test the app in southern hemisphere - but we'll fix this issue as soon as possible (we'll try to release the next update to marketplace in a few days).
-Do you see this issue when you're using the phone in portrait orientation pointing up, above the horizon line?

 10/7/2011 12:37:32 AM